Marco Rubio

-Due to his influence on U.S. policy on Latin America during the first Trump administration, he was described as a "virtual secretary of state for Latin America."
-He is also considered to have been one of Congress's most hawkish members with regard to China and the Chinese Communist Party.
-The Chinese government sanctioned him twice in 2020 and he is banned from entering China.
+Due to his influence on U.S. policy on Latin America during the first Trump administration, he was described as a "virtual secretary of state for Latin America".
+He was also considered to have been one of Congress's most hawkish members with regard to China and the Chinese Communist Party.
+The Chinese government sanctioned him twice in 2020 and he was banned from entering China until he became Secretary of State.
 Rubio became Florida's senior senator in January 2019, following the defeat of former senator Bill Nelson, and was reelected to a third term in 2022, defeating Democratic nominee Val Demings in a landslide victory.
 Rubio endorsed Trump for president in 2024 days before the Iowa caucuses.

 In November 2024, President-elect Trump announced his intention to nominate Rubio to be secretary of state in his second administration.
 Rubio was confirmed unanimously by the U.S. Senate and took office on January 21, 2025.
 On May 1, 2025, Trump announced that Rubio would become acting national security advisor, replacing Mike Waltz, while continuing to serve as secretary of state.
 This dual role was last held by Henry Kissinger from 1973 to 1975 (serving a combined tenure in one or both positions from 1969 to 1977) in the Nixon and Ford administrations.
-Rubio is also the acting archivist of the United States.
-He was the last acting USAID administrator before the agency was abolished.
-He is the first Latino to serve as secretary of state or act as national security advisor, making him the highest-ranking Hispanic American official in U.S. history.
+In February 2025, Rubio also became the acting archivist of the United States and the acting USAID administrator, holding these roles until February 2026 and August 2025, respectively.
+He is the first Latino to serve as secretary of state or national security advisor, making him the highest-ranking Hispanic American official in U.S. history.